-The history of the leading particulars of the life of Immanuel is anticipated in the Psalms.- It is a small matter that many see nothing in them except the history of David's or of Asaph's life and experience, when holy Apostles saw, and have discovered to us by the spirit, that the Lord our righteousness is a much more prominent object than the sons of Jesse and Barachiah.
+The history of the leading particulars of the life of Immanuel is anticipated in the Psalms.
+It is a small matter that many see nothing in them except the history of David's or of Asaph's life and experience, when holy Apostles saw, and have discovered to us by the Spirit, that the Lord our righteousness is a much more prominent object than the sons of Jesse and Berachiah.

-The following particulars are selected from those which are taught in the Psalms of David.
+The following particulars are selected from those which are taught in the Psalms of David :

-1. The rejection of Christ by the Jewish Doctors.
+1st.
+The rejection of Christ by the Jewish doctors.
 "The stone which the builders refused, is become the head of the corner.
 This is the Lord's doing; it is marvellous in our eyes."
 The application of these words is made by Jesus himself, and twice by Peter.
 Compare Matt. xxi.
-42. Acts iv.
-11. I Pet. ii.
-7, 8, with Ps. cxviii.
-22, 23.
+42: Acts iv.
+11: 1 Pet. ii.
+7-8, with Ps. cxviii.
+22-23.

-2. The circumstances of his public entrance into Jerusalem are declared in the spirit of prophecy.
-"Out of the mouth of babes and sucklings has thou ordained strength, because of thine enemies, that thou mightest still the enemy and the avenger."
+2d.
+The circumstances of his public entrance into Jerusalem are declared in the spirit of prophecy.
+"Out of the mouths of babes and sucklings hast thou ordained strength, because of thine enemies, that thou mightest still the enemy and the avenger."
 The Saviour points out the application of these words.
-He enters Jerusalem, seated on an ass, attended by a multitude, some spreading their garments in the way, some strewing branches, all proclaiming, "Hosanna to the Son of David: blessed is he that cometh in the name of the Lord: Hosanna in the highest:" and he displays his authority as a Son over his own house by turning them out of the temple that had converted his Father's residence into a place of merchandize.
-"And when the chief Priests and Scribes saw the wonderful things that he did, and the children crying in the temple, and saying, Hosanna to the Son of David; they were sore displeased, and said unto him, Hearest thou what these say?
-And Jesus saith unto them, yea; have ye never read, Out of the mouth of babes and sucklings thou hast perfected praise?"
-The Priests and Scribes are silent.
-The enemy and the avenger is still.-Compare Ps. viii.
-2. with Matt. xxi.
+He enters Jerusalem, seated on an ass, attended by a multitude, some spreading their garments in the way, some strewing branches, all proclaiming, "Hosanna to the Son of David: blessed is he that cometh in the name of the Lord : Hosanna in the highest:" and he displays his authority as a Son over his own house by turning them out of the temple that had converted his Father's residence into a place of merchandise.
+"And when the chief priests and scribes saw the wonderful things that he did, and the children crying in the temple, and saying, Hosanna to the Son of David; they were sore displeased, and said unto him, Hearest thou what they say?
+And Jesus saith unto them, yea: have ye never read, Out of the mouth of babes and sucklings thou hast perfected praise ?"
+The priests and scribes are silent.
+The enemy and avenger is stilled.
+Compare Ps. viii.
+2, with Matt. xxi.
 5-16.